14 Best Seth Klarman Book Recommendations

 The Story of Modern Financial Insanity by Michael Lewis

 Lewis is one of the most popular and admired financial writers.
-In Panic, Lewis offers the theory that we are living in an Age of Financial Unreason.
+In Panic, Lewis explains that we live in an age of financial unreason.

 Lewis believes emotions such as greed, fear, and hysteria are driving the modern financial system.
 In Panic, Lewis examines the roots of such crises as the Black Monday Crash, the Russian Default, the collapse of Long-Term Capital Management, and the Dot.com Bubble.